-Editors of Cook's Illustrated rate seven popular slow cookers under $100 by cooking four identical meals in each model.
+Editors of Cook's Illustrated rate eight popular slow cookers under $150 by cooking three identical meals in each model.
 It gives each slow cooker one, two, or three stars for ease of use, cooking abilities and cleanup.
 Two slow cookers are highly recommended, but only one is named the winner.
-One model is recommended, one is recommended with reservations, and one is not recommended.
+One model is recommended, one is recommended with reservations, and the remaining four are not recommended.

 CNET's Rich Brown focuses on high-end slow cookers with a little something extra in this roundup.
 Detailed reviews rate each model on performance, usability, design, and features, ultimately assigning a rating on a 10-point scale.
 Accompanying photos are large, detailed, and comparative.

 Techlicious.com's Josh Kirschner pitted five top-rated slow cookers against one another by cooking beef stew in each for eight hours.
 Thorough reviews of each model consider testing performance as well as features and ease of use.
 One slow cooker is named best, and both pros and limitations are described for those that didn't make the cut.